-Abstract: The accounts overseen by the STEM Dean's office are used primarily to support the academic departments of the Cluster, while also fund the administrative operations of the Dean's Office and Bussman Service Center.
-The STEM Dean's Office also is dedicated to developing new programs that support student success and equity, by forming parternships with other areas in SRJC as well as community organizations.
-The Dean's Office does not directly generate revenue, but does pursue applicable grant solicitiations such as those from the NSF, categorical funding sources at both the state and federal level (e.g., Strong Workforce), or other sources.
+Abstract: The accounts overseen by the STEM Dean's office are used primarily to support the academic departments of the Cluster, and also fund the administrative operations of the Dean's Office and Bussman Service Center.
+The STEM Dean's Office is dedicated to developing new programs that support student success and equity, by forming parternships with other areas in SRJC as well as community organizations.
+The Dean's Office does not directly generate revenue, but does pursue applicable grant solicitiations such as those from federal agencies (e.g., NSF, DOE), and categorical funding sources at the state level (e.g., Strong Workforce, Chancellor's Office), or other sources.